danachermesh/PUI2017_dcr346/PUIextracredit_dcr346/README.md

 311 is a relatively new citizens-city engagement system, of which not all citizens are taking advantage or aware.
 To overcome this bias the 311 data were normalized by dividing each zip code's number of building-related complaints by its overall number of 311 complaints (see [Ipython notebook](https://github.com/danachermesh/PUI2017_dcr346/blob/master/PUIextracredit_dcr346/311Allcomplaints_data.ipynb)).

+## Code
+Code to generate this research is found [in this GitHub repo](https://github.com/danachermesh/PUI2017_dcr346/blob/master/PUIextracredit_dcr346/PUIextracredit_dcr346.ipynb).

+## Paper
+This study was submitted as an Authorea paper, also included in this repo ([link to the Authorea doc](https://www.authorea.com/224137/wimjsFlEy1aEccNF-r0r3A)).

 ## Acknowledgment
 This project is an expansion of my [former work](https://github.com/danachermesh/CivicAnalytics2017_dcr346/blob/master/Problem%20set%20-1/dcr346_CAproblemset1.ipynb) that had been done as a part of Civic Analytics course, taught by Prof. C.E.
 Kontokosta, NYU CUSP Fall 2017.